-You can also use pins, but we don’t recommend it because they can be dangerous for your baby.
+You can also use pins, but we don’t recommend them because they can be dangerous for your baby.

 This is an additional cost you might have to make, but you’ll only need to buy this once or twice since most of these come in packs of two or more.
 These are reusable and will last you a long time!

-Another thing you should think of buying is a diaper bag for your cloth diapers.
+Another thing you should think of buying is a non-toxic diaper bag for your cloth diapers.

 A lot of parents settle for using a disposable diaper when they’re on the go, but if you want to go as eco-friendly as possible, then getting a diaper bag for your cloth diapers is a great choice.

 This baby product is another important thing you should have on your checklist!
-This isn’t exclusive to just cloth diapers because this is also a must-have for those using disposables.
+Diaper creams aren’t exclusive to only cloth diapers because this is also a must-have for those using disposables.

 Diaper cream is something that you apply to the delicate areas of your baby.
 This acts as a barrier between your bay’s skin and irritants like their excrement, acids from foods, and even chemicals in the diapers.